Mboalab/Improve-a-digital-Sthetoscope-app/Tasks/Starter task/Task 1/Task 1.md

 ## Main activities to complete:
-- Collect relevant and contextualised information about the project to enalble the design of a Logo;
+[Done] Collect relevant and contextualised information about the project to enalble the design of a Logo;
-- Design and propose one or more logo using preferd design software and tools.
+[Done] Design and propose one or more logo using preferd design software and tools.

 ## Attributed Mentor: